genepool99/ezyVetCLI/README.md

 To get the first page of active records for hospitalized patients (assuming "In Hospital" is code 9):
 `python3 ezyvet_cli.py -a '{"active":"true", "appointment_status_id":9}'`

+### Building more complex filters
+To build complex filters, see https://apisandbox.trial.ezyvet.com/api/docs form a listing of query parameters.